gramineproject/gsc/README.rst

 Gramine Library OS, manifest files, Intel SGX related information, and executes the application inside an Intel SGX enclave using the Gramine Library OS.
-It follows the common Docker approach to first build an image and subsequently run a container of an image.
+It follows the common Docker approach to first build an image and subsequently run this image inside of a container.
 At first a Docker image has to be graminized via the ``gsc build`` command.
 When the graminized image should run within an Intel SGX enclave, the image has to be signed via a ``gsc sign-image`` command.
 Subsequently, the image can be run using ``docker run``.

 Gramine and GSC documentation